Below are just a few of the most frequently asked questions. If we don’t have the answer, we will try to find it for you!

 Q. My child’s teacher says she will outgrow some of the things she is doing such as reversing letters.
 Is that true?

 A. Human beings do not outgrow dyslexia!
 Many children reverse letters and typically outgrow this condition, however this is not dyslexia.
-Dyslexics can reverse letters and may exhibit other symptoms as well which they will not outgrow.
+An individual with dyslexia can reverse letters and may exhibit other symptoms as well which they will not outgrow.
 It is critical to determine if a child is dyslexic as early as possible.
 Children with dyslexia grow up to become adults with dyslexia.

 Q. What is home therapy?
 Do I have to add that to an already heavy homework load?